LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 The workflow is organized into five main phases, each with its own folder containing the Python code:

-### Phase 1: Systematization of Existing Information
+### Phase 1: Archive Ingestion and RDF Baseline Construction

 This foundational phase produces a formalized representation of the archive's content structure through ten progressive steps: